siglens/siglens-docs/docs/spl-docs/tojson-command.md

 **Default:** `_raw`

 ### Usage
-The `tojson` command is a <a href="https://docs.splunk.com/Splexicon:Streamingcommand" target="_blank" rel="noopener">streaming command</a>, which means it operates on each event as it is returned by the search.
+The `tojson` command operates on each event as it is returned by the search.

 #### Apply JSON datatypes to field values
 The `tojson` command applies JSON datatypes to field values according to logic encoded in its datatype functions.